fawzanoachira/fawzanoachira/README.md

-# Hi there! 👋 I'm Muhammed Fawzan A
+# Peace be upon you! 👋 I'm Muhammed Fawzan A

 🚀 Software Developer | AI/ML Engineer | 💻 Passionate about web development, AI Enthusiast